 Stationary states are the states where the probability of finding a particle does not change with time.
 Stationary states only occur when the particle is bounded inside some infinite potential wall.
-The conditions for the stationary states are \begin{enumerate} \item The particle's energy is a constant of motion and hence independent of time. \item The probability density of finding the particle at some point will remain stationary, i.e. $\dot{P}=0$. \end{enumerate} Therefore, the equations for finding the stationary states of a particle will be
+The conditions for the stationary states are \begin{enumerate} \item The particle's energy is a constant of motion and hence independent of time. \item The probability density of finding the particle at some point remains stationary, i.e. $\dot{P}=0$. \end{enumerate} Therefore, the equations for finding the stationary states of a particle have to be

-Also, to solve the equations we need the boundary conditions, which can be found as follows.
-Suppose, there is a infinite potential energy boundary at a position $x = 0$. (check the figure \ref{fig:stationary-state}).
-Let us consider a point $Q$ at a distance $\delta$, which is very close to the wall.
-Now if the particle has to move to that point then the particle needs an $\infty$ energy contribution from the background, and hence it needs $\frac{d\zeta}{dt}$ to be infinity at that place.
+To solve the equations we need the boundary conditions, which can be found as follows.
+Suppose, there is a infinite potential energy boundary at a position $x = 0$.
+Let us consider a point $Q$ at a distance $\delta$, which is very close to the boundary.
+If the particle has to move to that point then it needs an $\infty$ energy contribution from the background, and hence it needs $\frac{d\zeta}{dt}$ to be infinity at that place.
 As $\nabla\ln P = -m\frac{d\zeta}{dt} = -\infty$, we should get $P = 0$ inside the potential wall.
 Considering the probability distribution of a finding a particle at some point in space to be continuous we can have $P(x=0)=0$.